JEduardoGD/gridutil/README.md

 ## Testing
+### Measure between 2 grid locators
 make a GET petition to http://localhost:8080/measuredistance/GRIDLOCATOR1/and/GRIDLOCATOR2

+### Getting info of a grid locator
+make a GET petition to http://localhost:8080/getregionof/GRIDLOCATOR1

 be sure your GRIDLOCATOR 1 and 2 have the Maidenhead up to 10 position